leonardobertolani/temperatures/README.md

   T_{eq} = \frac{m_1 \cdot c_1 \cdot T^1_{init} + m_2 \cdot c_2 \cdot T^2_{init}}{m_1 \cdot c_1 + m_2 \cdot c_2}
 $$

-As we can see, the equivalence temperature seems to be the weighted average of the initial objects temperatures, with the weights equal to the product $m \cdot c$.
+As we can see, the equivalence temperature seems to be the weighted average of the initial objects temperatures, with the weights expressed by the product $m \cdot c$.

+### The relation between temperature curves

-We can generalize this situation for every interval of time: for a system at time $t$, after a small period of time $dt$ the amount of heat that the two objects will have been transfered equals to
+Now let's understand what happens to our system after a really short period of time $dt$.
+The amount of heat that the two objects will have been transfered equals to

 $$
   Q_{tot} = m_1 \cdot c_1 \cdot (T_1(t + dt) - T_1(t)) = - m_2 \cdot c_2 \cdot (T_2(t + dt) - T_2(t))
 $$

-with the - sign always balancing the equation (in fact, when one temperature increases, the other decreases).
+with the - sign balancing the equation (in fact, when one temperature increases and its difference is positive, the other decreases and its difference is negative).
 From here we divide both terms by $dt$ and we obtain the following:

 $$
   m_1 \cdot c_1 \cdot \frac{dT_1(t)}{dt} = - m_2 \cdot c_2 \cdot \frac{dT_2(t)}{dt}